History of Jason Crow in Timeline

 On February 28, 2019, Jason Crow voted for the Bipartisan Background Checks Act (H.R.8) after cosponsoring the bill, which would have required unlicensed gun sellers to conduct background checks on gun buyers.

-On September 23, 2019, Jason Crow was one of seven freshman lawmakers who co-wrote an opinion essay in The Washington Post voicing their support for an impeachment inquiry against Donald Trump.
+On September 23, 2019, Jason Crow co-wrote an opinion essay in The Washington Post supporting an impeachment inquiry against Donald Trump.

-In 2019, Jason Crow sponsored the For the People Act of 2019, which aimed to end gerrymandering, create automatic voter registration, prevent members of Congress from serving on corporate boards, and eliminate dark money contributions.
+In 2019, Jason Crow sponsored the For the People Act of 2019, aiming to end gerrymandering, create automatic voter registration, prevent members of Congress from serving on corporate boards, and eliminate dark money contributions.

-On January 15, 2020, Jason Crow was selected as one of seven impeachment managers who presented the impeachment case against Donald Trump during Trump's first impeachment trial before the United States Senate.
+On January 15, 2020, Jason Crow was selected as one of the impeachment managers to present the impeachment case against Donald Trump during Trump's first impeachment trial.

-In June 2020, Jason Crow responded to Trump's threat to deploy the military against protesters by calling it "a threat to use the military against the people" and "an unacceptable action," emphasizing the need to uphold democratic values.
+In June 2020, Jason Crow responded to Trump's threat to deploy the military against protesters, calling it "a threat to use the military against the people" and "an unacceptable action".

 In 2020, Jason Crow cosponsored an amendment to the 2020 National Defense Authorization Act to overturn President Trump's transgender military ban.